 Some moments just strike my funny bone and my husband thinks I have a weird sense of humour.

 I come by it honestly.
 My grandmother and her two daughters, my mother and her sister Val, were prone to having split-your-side fits.
 These moments could set each other off into an avalanche of giggling, tears and holding their stomachs.

 My grandmother passed on the beautiful blessing of laughter to her children and grandchildren.

-My sister Shaun was sitting at a sewing machine, in our kitchen, when she started pointing at the contraption frantically and hyperventilating.
-My mother thought Shaun was re-enacting a scene from The Three Stooges and mom was laughing hysterically at my sister – until she realized Shaun had sewn her thumb to the sewing machine.
+My sister Shaun was sitting at a sewing machine, in our kitchen.
+She started pointing at the contraption frantically and hyperventilating.
+My mother thought Shaun was re-enacting a scene from The Three Stooges and mom was laughing hysterically at my sister.
+Until she realized Shaun had sewn her thumb to the sewing machine.

-We kept on laughing at her when she’d have comical moments, and she’d call us Bossy Cat and slam her door, but over time her smile started to appear when we thought her situation was funny.
+We kept on laughing at her when she’d have comical moments, and she’d call us Bossy Cat and slam her door.
+But over time her smile started to appear when we thought her situation was funny.

 Aryanna and I were dress shopping last week and as she went into the change room to try on a dress I commented, “Make sure to lock the door, so you don’t fall out of the changeroom while you’re undressing.”

 Yep, that happened when she was ten, I laughed for days.
 Aryanna glared at me in the rearview mirror, all the way home from Walmart.

 But on this day, twelve years later, the two of us started giggling at the memory.
 Over the years, Aryanna has become more enthusiastic about laughing at her own blunders and allowing us to join in.